-Coming back into family life was quite difficult 7 8 because you were supposed to be an emotional member of the family unit, but you were no longer a member of the 9 family unit.
-I didn't really accept any kind of 10 11 authority over me and had become simultaneously anti 12 authoritarian, because authority in the boarding houses 13 meant brutality.
-I had become withdrawn and abnormally 14 independent.
+7 Coming back into family life was quite difficult 8 because you were supposed to be an emotional member of the family unit, but you were no longer a member of the 9 10 family unit.
+I didn't really accept any kind of 11 authority over me and had become simultaneously anti authoritarian, because authority in the boarding houses 12 meant brutality.
+I had become withdrawn and abnormally 13 14 independent.

-I think the most lasting emotional impact of that 15 16 experience and something that probably took me 40 years 17 to begin to unpick is that cauterisation.
-You had 18 armoured yourself by the time you were 13 years old.
-19 It's not that difficult to get a child to armour 20 themselves, but really difficult to remove that 21 afterwards.
+15 I think the most lasting emotional impact of that 16 experience and something that probably took me 40 years 17 to begin to unpick is that cauterisation.
+You had armoured yourself by the time you were 13 years old.
+18 19 It's not that difficult to get a child to armour 20 themselves, but really difficult to remove that 21 afterwards.
 It needs chipping away and that's taken me 22 a very long time to understand and begin to do.
-When I'm asked what it was like being in a boarding 23 school back then, I always say it was like being in 24

-25 a Victorian children's prison.
+When I'm asked what it was like being in a boarding 23 school back then, I always say it was like being ina Victorian children's prison.
 It really was what